-UBER'S SAFETY MEASURES CONTINUE TO BE INADEQUATE TO PROTECT AGAINST SEXUAL ASSAULT AND RAPE IN THEIR VEHICLES
+UBER'S SAFETY MEASURES CONTINUE TO BE INADEQUATE TO PROTECT AGAINST SEXUAL ASSAULT AND RAPE IN THEIR VEHICLES managing agents, enacted some changes and safety measures that could and should have been implemented long ago.

-124. Uber's newly enacted safety measures continue to fall short of protecting female passengers from being raped or sexually assaulted by Uber drivers.

-125. In response to bad publicity Uber has received regarding sexual assaults and rapes that tal ke plac e as a result of the Uber App, Uber, at the direction of Uber's officers, directors and/or · manag ing agents, enacted some changes and safety measures that could and should have been in mpleme ented long ago.
+- 124. Uber's newly enacted safety measures continue to fall short of protecting female passengers from being raped or sexually assaulted by Uber drivers. - 125.
+In response to bad publicity Uber has received regarding sexual assaults and rapes that take place as a result of the Uber App, Uber, at the direction of Uber's officers, directors and/or